Description of Classes

 Adventures with a Microscope (6th grade): We begin our transition from nature study and the study of God’s macro world to microscope and the study of God’s micro world.
 This is a lovely class full of different “adventures” each week as they learn the workings of the microscope and slide preparation.

 Geography: We utilize Simply Charlotte Mason’s Geography curriculum to implement a gentle, literature-based, map-work approach to learning geography.
-We gain a glimpse into the culture and tradtions, and we enjoy cuisine from the different countries.
+We gain a glimpse into the cultures and tradtions, and we enjoy cuisine from the different countries.
 We focus on one continent per year.

 Poetry: We focus on three poets per year.
 We enjoy their poetry read aloud in class, we learn about the poet, and we practice regular coffee shop-style recitation days where students have the opportunity to share the poems they have memorized (optional but encouraged) or any type of creative work that respresents the poet / poem.